 When prescribing opioids, risk mitigation strategies can be an effective way to reduce abuse and overdose.
 Strategies described in CDC’s Guideline for Prescribing Opioids for Chronic Pain include reviewing prescription drug monitoring program (PDMP) data, urine drug testing (UDT), and co-prescribing naloxone.
 During this COCA Call, clinicians will learn about steps they can take when concerning information is discovered through PDMP checks or UDT.
 Presenters will review how to evaluate factors that increase risk for opioid overdose and how to determine when co-prescribing naloxone would be beneficial.
 In addition, a case study of a 46-year-old man with chronic low back pain, on high-dose opioid, will be presented to illustrate how PDMP and UDT results and medical evaluation can be used for opioid treatment decision-making.

-Gearing up for the Travel Season: How Clinicians Can Ensure Their Patients are Packed with Knowledge on Zika Prevention
+NEW: Gearing up for the Travel Season: How Clinicians Can Ensure Their Patients are Packed with Knowledge on Zika Prevention

 Date: Thursday, December 8, 2016

 Dial In: 800-857-9754 (U.S. Callers); 517-308-9296 (International Callers)

 Throughout this holiday season, many clinicians will see patients who plan to travel or have recently traveled to areas with active Zika transmission.
 During this COCA Call, clinicians will learn about current CDC travel recommendations, how to determine which patients should receive Zika testing after traveling to an area with Zika, and the recommendations for patients before and after travel to help them protect themselves and others from Zika.